MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios11/coreml.md

 ---
-title: "Introduction to CoreML"
+title: "Introduction to CoreML in Xamarin.iOS"
-description: "Machine learning for mobile apps on iOS 11" ms.prod: xamarin ms.assetid: BE1E2CA1-E3AE-4C90-914C-CFDBD1DCB82B
-ms.technology: xamarin-ios
+description: "This document describes CoreML, which enables machine learning on iOS.
+This document discusses how to get started with CoreML and how to use it with the Vision framework." ms.prod: xamarin ms.assetid: BE1E2CA1-E3AE-4C90-914C-CFDBD1DCB82B ms.technology: xamarin-ios